 + PRO: Something to suit every budget

 Bangkok has accommodation to suit every budget.
-At a mid-range level there are apartments, condominiums and houses that offer the opportunity to live within a Thai community, are conveniently close to the transport links while also having easy access to restaurants, shopping and all that Bangkok has to offer.
+At a mid-range level, there are apartments, condominiums and houses that offer the opportunity to live within a Thai community and are conveniently close to the transport links.
+These areas also have easy access to restaurants, shopping and all that Bangkok has to offer.

 - CON: High deposits

 Although Thailand has a reputation for being cheap, this does not apply to the mid- to high-range options of accommodation where one is expected to pay as much as three months’ rent upfront.
 Of this, one months' rent is for the first month of occupation and the remaining two months' worth of rent is kept as the deposit.
 At the end of the lease agreement, the cost of any damage to the property is deducted from the deposit before the remainder is returned.
 Some landlords may try to take advantage of foreigners who aren't familiar with the rental system, so it's a good idea to enlist the help of a good agent to negotiate and speak to the landlord during tenancy.